Will's avatar

 Two months with Duolingo 25 September 2021

-I’ve always been crap at learning languages.
+English speakers’ privilege I’ve always been crap at learning languages.
 From an early age my parents would encourage me to learn French, and I picked up Spanish and German at around the GCSE level too (exams we take around the age of 16 in the UK).
-But things just didn’t really ever sink in.
+But things just didn’t really … Read more (4 minute read)

 Twitter Learnings 18 September 2021